-PSH Retail Limited is a dormant company that was formed to own and hold the intellectual property rights associated with the Contra clothing brand.
+PSH Retail Ltd was a dormant company until the 31 January 2020 that was formed to own and hold the intellectual property rights associated with the Contra clothing brand.
+From the 1 February 2020 the trading activities relating to the Contra brand were transferred to PSH Retail Ltd.